Introduction / History

 * Ask God to raise up prayer teams who will begin breaking up the soil through intercession.

 * Ask the Holy Spirit to grant wisdom and favor to missions agencies focusing on the Kashmiri.

 * Pray that the God will give Kashmiri believers boldness to share Christ with their own people.

 * Ask God to deliver the Christians in Kashmir from persecution.

 * Pray for the effectiveness of the Jesus film among the Kashmiri.

-* Ask God to soften the Kashmiri hearts towards the Gospel of Christ.
+* Ask God to soften Kashmiri hearts towards the Gospel of Christ.

 * Pray that God will give these precious people a revelation of who Jesus truly is: their Lord and Christ.

-* Ask the Lord to bring forth a triumphant Kashmiri Church for the glory of His name!
+* Ask the Lord to bring forth a strong and growing Kashmiri Church for the glory of His name!